-Analysis: UW head coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem
+Analysis: UW coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem

 It’s that his program’s perceived strengths were systematically exposed.
 And now, with a nonconference test at Michigan looming next weekend, it’s hard to pinpoint what exactly Washington does well.

-Last week, when asked that very question, UW’s second-year head coach said “we are extremely veteran, talented and deep — very deep — on our offensive line.
+Last week, when asked that very question, UW’s second-year coach said, “We are extremely veteran, talented and deep — very deep — on our offensive line.
 I would say that is a definite strength of ours.
 I’ll leave it right there.”

 Five days later, that strength splintered, failing to provide any meaningful push while surrendering three sacks of quarterback Dylan Morris … 10 months after it allowed just one total sack in four games against Pac-12 opponents.
 Of course, the fact that UW was down its top four wide receivers — Terrell Bynum, Rome Odunze, Jalen McMillan and Ja’Lynn Polk (the latter leaving with an injury after the opening drive) — likely allowed Montana’s defense to key on the run.